OPENDAP/NASA-tutorials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OPENDAP/NASA-tutorials/main)

-Should the Binder environment fail for some reason, open the `colab_backup` directory and run the tutorials using the environments based on [Colab](https://colab.google/).
+Should the Binder environment fail for some reason, open the `colab` directory and run the tutorials using the environments based on [Colab](https://colab.google/).
 For the _colab_ versions of the notebooks, you may have to perform the authentication steps in each of the notebooks.
 This is because each notebook runs in a brand